timdeschryver/timdeschryver.dev/blog/til-paramsinheritancestrategy-to-always-have-access-to-parent-route-info/index.md

 }
 ```

-Now, to access the parent id (`comanyId`) from the customers component, the code that I used to write, and have seen a lot, is the following one.
+Now, to access the parent id (`companyId`) from the customers component, the code that I used to write, and have seen a lot, is the following one.

 ```ts
 const companyId = activatedRoute.parent.parent.snapshot.params.companyId;